Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Using Splunk fields extractor to extract fields from container logs

-Getting logs and metrics in your Splunk cluster is just a first step to manage your logs.
-Next step is to build your own custom dashboard to be able to explore the data you forward to Splunk.
+Getting logs and metrics in your Splunk cluster is just the first step to managing your logs.
+The next step is to build your own custom dashboard to be able to explore the data you forward to Splunk.

 With the following example, we show how you can leverage this knowledge to extract fields from your container logs and start building custom dashboards.
 We use Monitoring OpenShift as an example, but you can apply this to any of our applications.

-At first, you need to find the logs and define the source rule.
-Using wildcards you can cover multiple sources, like all containers that created from a specific image like in the example below
+First, you need to find the logs and define the source rule.
+Using wildcards, you can cover multiple sources, like all containers that were created from a specific image, as in the example below

 Finding logs